U.S. Citizenship Preparation Program

 - Be at least 18 years of age

-- Be able to read, write and speak basic English (classes are taught in English; students who are not ready for English classroom instruction may contact the Catholic Charities English Language Learning program to identify available English learning classes)
+- Be able to read, write and speak basic English (classes are taught in English; students who are not ready for English classroom instruction will be referred to one of our partner agencies in the community for English Language Learning courses.
+Once students have improved in their ability to understand and communicate in the English language, they are welcome to reapply for classes.

 Benefits to Becoming a Naturalized U.S. Citizen